 Backlinks are an important metric of Search Engine Optimization (SEO) in content.
 You gain backlinks when your content is of high quality, adding value to SERP results.
 Backlinks from authoritative sites keep your readers engaged and build your reputation with the users and Google.

 Set backlinks as a SMART KPI, and you can check whether another source links to your content.
-Research says that your website has more chances of a ranking if you have at least one high-ranking website pointing to your content.
+Research says that your website has more chances of ranking if you have at least one high-ranking website pointing to your content.

 Client engagement is interacting with customers through various channels to nurture and strengthen their relationships.
 Keep clients engaged throughout their purchase journey to develop customer loyalty and collect valuable customer information.
 More interactions help buyers find your brand more valuable and provide you with customer insights.

 Comments are the essence of a blog post.
 It can help your users to communicate with you.
 With good comments, you will get more user-generated content on your blog that may help you get a better keyword ranking on the search engine results page.
-Even the comments section brings organic traffic to your website.
+Even the comments section brings organic traffic to your website since users nowadays show their speaking talents by engaging with others in the comment section.

 2. Scroll Depth

 Using Google Analytics, you can track users’ scroll activity to understand how well your users engage with your content.
 By this, you can optimize your pages for more engagement.
 Scroll depth describes how far website visitors scroll down a web page.

 Scroll depth is one of the SMART KPIs for content marketing you can track to evaluate the performance of your content.
 You should look at several metrics to understand how users interact with your content.
 Bounce rate numbers do not mean that your content needs improvement.
 Users may not need to read other pages or links if your website is well-organized and your content directly answers the user’s questions.

 By tracking your scroll depth, you can understand how far your readers have gone on your website pages.